Alejandro2879/holberton-system_engineering-devops/0x07-networking_basics/README.md

-Directory contain scripts that with renponses of mulyiple choice questions
+Directory contain files with the renponses to mulyiple choice questions